 The area where lymphatic build-up tends to be most noticeable?
 The skin, of course.
 There are lymph nodes in front of the ears, along the jawline, under the chin, around the cheeks; and when toxins are stagnating there, it can lead to acne outbreaks, dullness, excess oil, and general puffiness.
 (Aaaand I'm officially grossed out imagining that toxin build-up sitting under my skin.)

-Typically, your face is puffy when you wake up–that's because you haven't been moving, so the lymphatic system hasn't been draining.
-When we skip workouts in favor of a weekend-long Netflix binge, it has the same effect.
+Typically, your face is puffy when you wake up — that's because you haven't been moving, so the lymphatic system hasn't been draining.
+When you skip a workout in favor of a weekend-long Netflix binge, it has the same effect.
 Make sure you're exercising in some way (even just a mile-long walk) a few times a week to keep the lymph moving.
 Yoga is perfect for this!